NDJSec/FALCON/README.md

 [![FALCON Screen Shot][product-screenshot]]

-TribeAI is an agentic framework that leverages MCP servers to provide an external chat-based server to aid CTF particpants.
-Additionally, TribeAI provides logging to gain insights into human-AI interaction.
+FALCON is an agentic framework that leverages MCP servers to provide an external chat-based server to aid CTF particpants.
+Additionally, FALCON provides logging to gain insights into human-AI interaction.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>